 The International J/24 Class Association and the Port Credit Yacht Club of Mississauga, Canada, hosted the 2017 driveHG.ca J/24 World Championship with 10 countries in attendance.
 The J/24 is an international One-Design keelboat class and the most popular racing keelboat in the world with over 5480 boats being sailed in 165 fleets and 110 countries.
 The international J/24 Class Association is mandated to encourage, promote and develop amateur sailing world wide.

-Check out the blog archives here (right) and our Facebook page here which followed the planning and event with entries and photos.
+Check out blog archives here (at right) and our Facebook page here which followed the planning and event with entries and photos.

 We are delighted to report that our regatta organizing team won the Ontario Sailing Association award for Regatta of the Year, and Sail Canada’s Chisholm Trophy for Excellence in Race Management!